 Beyond recognizing these green and purple wonders in pictures, not many people understand the science behind the Northern Lights.

-The Northern Lights are the colorful reaction of solar winds being pulled into earth’s magnetic field near the poles, and responding to the chemicals in our atmosphere.
+The Northern Lights are the colorful reaction of solar winds being pulled into earth’s magnetic field near the poles and responding to the chemicals in our atmosphere.
 The different colors (red, purple, white, and most prominently, green) are caused by the solar electrons reacting to different chemicals in our atmosphere, like nitrogen and oxygen, at different altitudes.

 There isn’t a straightforward answer to this question, but in general, winter is the ideal time for seeing the Northern Lights in Iceland.
 During the summer, Iceland has the Midnight Sun phenomena, and daylight can hang around for as long as 21 hours out of the day.

 The Northern Lights are spotted in Iceland from August to April, with a documented peak from September to March.
-March is a favorite month because the winter weather is more tame, skies will be clearer, and roads will be less icy.
+March is a favorite month because the winter weather is tamer, skies will be clearer, and roads will be less icy.
 For those trekking far into the secluded Icelandic countryside for maximum darkness, clear roads are essential.
+A new moon is also favorable for seeing the Northern Lights, as a full moon brightens up the sky and drowns out the Northern Lights.
 A local can help you plan a safe and exciting route around the country.

 There are many resources for tracking the weather and level of solar activity in Iceland.
 Some of the top choices are:

 As long as you can manage.
-Research suggests that solar flares work in 4-5 day cycles, so staying for a week would allow you to see two separate cycles, which is good security if solar activity is low for the beginning of your trip.
+Research suggests that solar flares work in 4-5 day cycles, so staying for a week would allow you to see two separate cycles, which is good security if solar activity is low at the beginning of your trip.

 If you plan on driving around the outskirts of Iceland on the Ring Road, 1-2 weeks is necessary for a proper road trip.

 This answer changes every night!
-The entire country of Iceland is located close enough to the Arctic Circle that any dark area with the least amount of cloud coverage is the correct answer.
+The entire country of Iceland is close enough to the Arctic Circle that any dark area with the least amount of cloud coverage is the correct answer.

 While traveling across the country into remote areas can be helpful, it is really only necessary to travel 15-20 minutes outside of Reykjavik to see the lights.
 That being said, many people like to travel to smaller villages and towns for an even more dark, and secluded experience.
 Additionally, viewing the lights over a thermal lake, hot spring, or glacier can make the experience (and your pictures) even more stunning.

-A Local can suggest some of their favorite spots, but some popular areas for viewing the lights are:
+A local can suggest some of their favorite spots, but some popular areas for viewing the lights are: